 - They need extra socialization to be ready for adoption

 - Download and fill out the Foster Application or fill it out at our shelter

 - Return your application to our Foster Coordinator, who will review it and provide you with any additional training you may need

 - When a litter or cat/dog comes in that needs to be fostered, we’ll contact you.
 If you’re not available to foster, we’ll contact you again the next time around.

 - Pets In Need provides all food, supplies, and medical care to foster families.
 You provide your home, time, and love to our animals.

 - Spend time with the animal(s) and provide them love and socialization to get them ready to be adopted.

 - For small kittens/puppies, you must bring in your fosters when they’re in need of vaccines or other medical care.
-Coordinate with our Shelter Manager to make the appointments.
+Coordinate with our Foster Coordinator to make the appointments.

 - Once your fosters are old and big enough, you must bring them in to be spayed/neutered.
-Coordinate your drop-off appointment with our Shelter Manager.
+Coordinate your drop-off appointment with our Foster Coordinator.